kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

 # Option a)
 # * Start NFSv4 client daemon as Windows service (requires
-# "Adminstrator" account):
+# "Administrator" account):

 $ sc start ms-nfs41-client-service

 # * Notes:
-# - requires "Adminstrator" account, and one nfsd client daemon is
+# - requires "Administrator" account, and one nfsd client daemon is
 #   used for all users on a machine.
 # - The "ms-nfs41-client-service" service is installed by default as
 #   "disabled" and therefore always requires a "manual" start (e.g.